apache/trafficserver/doc/developer-guide/plugins/example-plugins/blocklist/setting-up-a-transaction-hook.en.rst

 .. include:: ../../../../common.defs

-.. _developer-plugins-examples-blacklist-txn-hook:
+.. _developer-plugins-examples-blocklist-txn-hook:

 Setting Up a Transaction Hook
 *****************************

-The Blacklist plugin sends "access forbidden" messages to clients if their requests are directed to blacklisted hosts.
+The Blocklist plugin sends "access forbidden" messages to clients if their requests are directed to blocklisted hosts.
 Therefore, the plugin needs a transaction hook so it will be called back when Traffic Server's HTTP state machine reaches the "send response header" event.
-In the Blacklist plugin's ``handle_dns`` routine, the transaction hook is added as follows:
+In the Blocklist plugin's ``handle_dns`` routine, the transaction hook is added as follows:

 .. code-block:: c